leejoonli/code-every-day/log.md

 ## Thoughts

 Turns out there's a mathematical operation that you can write in code that isn't a predetermined function in Python.  x**(1/n) to get the nth root of x.

+# Day 95 (5/9/2022)

+## C#

+Reviewed what I learned earlier about C#.
+Started to learn about LINQ.

+## Thoughts

+Very similar to SQL commands and JS array iterator methods.
+There's something about enumerable and enumerator which I don't fully understand but will look into later.